immersommer/Operating-system-construction-note/week 5 Interrupts – Synchronization aa85facea6ad444191a5d183cc41ff00.md

 - Definition: access data structure on level f from level e with e < f using `cli` and `sti`
 - Pro:
-    - Maintains consistency : for complex data structures and access patterns also works and independent for compiler.
+    - Maintains consistency :
+      - for complex data structures and access patterns
+      - independent from what our compiler does.
     - Simple to use (for the developer), always works
+      - put all states in the highest-priority level.
 - Con:
     - Broadband effect : delay all interrupt handlers ctrl flows on same and lower level(bigger Nr)
     - Priority violation : delay ctrl flows with high priority.